Exploring the city? For brief & web-friendly information on our top tourist attractions click Tourism Attractions or

-Whether you only have a few hours or want to spend days exploring Cork, here are some suggestions for a half-day, full day or 2 day visit to Cork.
+Need suggestions?
+Whether you only have a few hours, or want to spend days exploring Cork, see some sample itineraries below for a half-day, full day or 2 day visit to Cork.

 If you have only half a day in Cork, it is advisable to spend your time discovering the centre of Cork.

 Start at St Finbarre’s Cathedral which according to tradition is where St Finbarr founded Cork in the 7th Century.
 From the Cathedral make your way down Barrack’s Street, passing the Elizabeth Fort, which played a major role in the Siege of Cork in 1690 and is now home to a Garda (Police) Station in Cork.
 At the bottom of Barrack’s Street, cross the road and walk along the South Gate Bridge which marks the beginning of Medieval Cork.
 Stop and admire the beautiful Beamish and Crawford Building, where beer has been brewed in Cork for centuries before turning up Tuckey Street and onto the Grand Parade.

 Enter the English Market at its Grand Parade entrance and wander around the market enjoying the aroma and colour of the food on display.
 Have a coffee in one of its quirky cafes or if you want lunch, head upstairs to the Farmgate Restaurant.